laravel/docs/airlock.md

     php artisan vendor:publish --provider="Laravel\Airlock\AirlockServiceProvider"

 Finally, you should run your database migrations.
-By default, Airlock will create one database table in which to store API tokens:
+Airlock will create one database table in which to store API tokens:

     php artisan migrate